aiming-taxonomy/glossary/readme.md

 An Aim-community driven taxonomy for common understanding of aim concepts

-To navigate use the table of contents button in the top left of this box
+To navigate use the table of contents button in the top left of this box and or `CTRL` + `F` then search with the name or definition.

 ## Contributing